 First-time college students can begin traditional nursing studies after they complete their pre-nursing requirements and are accepted into the School of Nursing.
 The nursing program will require three years to complete with a minimum of 123 credit hours.

-The Rochester University-School of Nursing (RC-SON) is pleased to offer freshman acceptance to qualified high school seniors.
+The Rochester University-School of Nursing (RU-SON) is pleased to offer freshman acceptance to qualified high school seniors.
 Freshman acceptance assures admission to the nursing program upon completion of prerequisite courses for the nursing major.
 Prerequisite courses must be completed within two years of initial enrollment to Rochester University.
 The criteria for freshman admission to the RU-SON are as follows:

 - Minimum cumulative high school GPA of 3.4 on 4.0 scale.